 Docker orchestration tools and serverless are getting a lot of hype — but what’s the best tool for your application, and how do you actually deploy them on AWS?

 Last week, our Sr. Solutions Architect and DevOps Engineer Phil Christensen put on a fantastic webinar comparing containers and serverless on AWS.
 Below is a recap of the webinar.
-To watch the full replay, go here or watch below.

 Highlights of the Webinar: